STRONGER TOGETHER

 Unlike PMS, which is manageable with lifestyle changes and over-the-counter remedies, PMDD can be debilitating, affecting work, relationships, and daily life.
 It stems from an extreme sensitivity to hormonal fluctuations and often requires medical intervention, such as antidepressants, hormonal treatments, or, in severe cases, surgery.

-The phrase “PMDD is not just bad PMS” is critical to raising awareness—while PMS can be frustrating, PMDD is a serious disorder that demands recognition, support, and proper treatment. #PMDDNOTPMS
+The phrase “PMDD is not just bad PMS” is critical to raising awareness—while PMS can be frustrating, PMDD is a severe disorder that demands recognition, support, and proper treatment.

 TREATMENT